JuDFTteam/best-of-atomistic-machine-learning/README.md

     <a href="https://github.com/JuDFTteam/best-of-atomistic-machine-learning/releases" title="Best-of Updates"><img src="https://img.shields.io/github/release-date/JuDFTteam/best-of-atomistic-machine-learning?color=green&label=updated"></a>
 </p>

-This curated list contains 240 awesome open-source projects with a total of 80K stars grouped into 23 categories.
+This curated list contains 240 awesome open-source projects with a total of 99K stars grouped into 23 categories.
 All projects are ranked by a [project-quality score](https://github.com/best-of-lists/best-of-generator#project-quality-score), which is calculated based on various metrics automatically collected from GitHub and different package managers.
 If you like to add or update projects, feel free to open an [issue](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/issues/new/choose), submit a [pull request](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/pulls), or directly edit the [projects.yaml](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/edit/main/projects.yaml).

 The current focus of this list is more on simulation data rather than experimental data, and more on materials rather than molecules.
 Nevertheless, contributions from other fields are warmly welcome!

-See [Related Resources](#Related-Resources) below for thematically related lists.

 > 🧙‍♂️  Discover other [best-of lists](https://best-of.org) or [create your own](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).